-- 3. Assess Staffing: Broaden staff capabilities and review staff priorities to foster efficiency. - Existing staff positions could be re-allocated to focus on public education and new planning initiatives; - Move the Preservation Tax Abatement to Office of Economic Development; - Identify ways to expedite landmark designations, file certificates of appropriateness, field inquiries from the public.
+3. Assess Staffing: Broaden staff capabilities and review staff priorities to foster efficiency.

+- Existing staff positions could be re-allocated to focus on public education and new planning initiatives; - Move the Preservation Tax Abatement to Office of Economic Development to consolidate all tax abatements in one spot; - Identify ways to expedite landmark designations, file certificates of appropriateness, field inquiries from the public.